Jamianvesh/FoodMeds/README.md

 Displays and allows editing of user details stored in MongoDB.

 ### 🔸 5.
 Nutrition Guide Page
-Gives the required nutrients and proteins based on give disease or symptoms.
+Gives the required nutrients and proteins based on given disease or symptoms.

 ### 🔸 6.
 Diet Planner page
 Gives a personalised diet plan based on the disease entered by user.

 ### 🔸 7.
 AI chatbot Page
-Increases the user interaction by allowing him/her to ask any personal doubts related to thier health or diet.
+Increases the user interaction by allowing him/her to ask any personal doubts related to their health or diet.

 ### 🔸 8.
 About Page
 Gives the details about our web application.